MaybeAshleyIdk/compoundzebra-community-discord-server-bot/README.md

 ## Usage ##

-The execute the JAR file, a Java 21 (or above) runtime is required.
+To execute the JAR file, a Java 21 (or above) runtime is required.
 The bot token must be supplied in the environment variable `DISCORD_BOT_TOKEN`.

 ```sh